 Multisite Best Practices

-So if you find that you are an excellent candidate for Multisite (i.e. you need to offer similar WordPress websites to a large number of users), there are a couple of best practices that you should follow to ensure success.
+If you find that you are an excellent candidate for multisite (i.e. you need to offer similar WordPress websites to a large number of users), there are a couple of best practices that you should follow to ensure success.

 Work with a WordPress Consultant Experienced with Multisite

-First and foremost, we recommend that you work with a WordPress consultant who is an expert on scaling WordPress Multisites.
-If the Multisite network grows, you do need to keep an eye out for the amount of server resources your site uses, as well as the upkeep of your database.
-It’s perfectly manageable as long as you are proactive, and it helps to work with an expert who can guide you through growing your Multisite.
+We recommend that you work with a WordPress consultant who is an expert on scaling WordPress Multisites.
+If the multisite network grows, you’ll need to keep an eye out for the amount of server resources your site uses, as well as the upkeep of your database.
+It’s perfectly manageable as long as you are proactive, and it helps to work with an expert who can guide you through the growth phase of your multisite.

 Pick a Good Hosting Provider Experienced with Multisite

-For WordPress Multisite, it’s also important to use a really good hosting provider who already supports the various features of Multisite.
-At Pressable, for example, we host quite a few large Multisite networks and have developed technology and procedures to ensure our Multisite deployments run smoothly and efficiently.
-A hosting provider with a great track record in hosting Multisite deployments will dramatically increase the likelihood of continued success for your projects.
+For WordPress Multisite, it’s also important to use a really good hosting provider who already supports the various features of multisite, and your specific type of multisite.
+At Pressable, for example, we host quite a few large subdirectory URL format multisite networks and have developed technology and procedures to ensure our subdirectory multisite deployments run smoothly and efficiently.
+A hosting provider with a great track record in hosting multisite deployments will dramatically increase the likelihood of continued success for your projects.